xshyamx/docker-jenkins/README.md

 # Jenkins #

-Bootstrap Jenkins with all plugins and proxy configured
+Bootstrap Jenkins with all plugins and proxy configured.
+Assumption is that docker is running via docker-machine whose host-only-ip is `192.168.99.100` and the proxy is running on the host in port 3128 so, the proxy configuration will be `http://10.0.2.2:3128`

 ## Build & Run ##